CalumRaine/Grain/README.md

 Files are often parsed line-by-line; a line is therefore an example of an iterator.
 Lines are often scanned column-by-column; a column is another example of an iterator.  `Grain` has `file` and `field` iterators.

-Understanding these iterators will become more intuitive upon learning about the `in` command later.
+Understanding these iterators will become more intuitive upon learning about the `in` command later (`Section 6`).

 #### 4.2) File Iterators